-A new starter, mover and leaver process must be in place in School which may include external suppliers, a record of this should detail:
+A new starter, mover and leaver process will be in place in school which may include external suppliers, a record of this will detail:

 - 1. The names of the systems Users have been given access to

 - 2. The date the access was enabled

 - 3. The level of access (role)

 - 4. The name of the authoriser